Volvo EX30 review

 • -Entry-level version's 49kWh battery limits range

-The cheapest Volvo EX30 is called the Single Motor and doesn't want for performance.
-We haven't tried it yet, but with an official 0-62mph time of just 5.7 seconds, it can accelerate way faster than any Hyundai Kona Electric, Jeep Avenger Electric or Kia Niro EV.
+The cheapest Volvo EX30 is called the Single Motor and doesn't lack performance.
+We haven't driven it yet, but with an official 0-62mph time of just 5.7 seconds, it's much quicker than any Hyundai Kona Electric, Jeep Avenger Electric or Kia Niro EV.

-But before you run off and place your order, it's worth knowing that the battery is a relatively small 49kWh (usable capacity).
-That’s good for an official range of 213 miles, but in the real world expect 130-170 miles – depending on the weather and how heavy you are with your right foot.
+Before you run off and order on EX30, it's worth knowing that the battery is a relatively small 49kWh (usable capacity).
+That’s enough for an official range of 209 miles, but in the real world expect 130-170 miles depending on the temperature and how heavy you are with your right foot.

-On the plus side, the battery is the newer lithium iron phosphate (LFP) type, which means fewer precious metals are used in its construction, and should mean it's less susceptible to losing capacity over time.
+On the plus side, the battery is a newer lithium iron phosphate type, meaning fewer precious metals are used to make it and it should be less susceptible to losing capacity over time.

-If you plan to do long journeys fairly regularly, or just don’t want to charge as often, it's worth paying extra for the Single Motor Extended Range.
-This has a different type of battery that does contain cobalt, but it's a much bigger 64kWh, giving a significantly longer range between charges.
+If you plan to do long journeys fairly regularly, or just don’t want to charge as often, it's worth paying extra for the EX30 Single Motor Extended Range.
+It has a different type of battery that does contain cobalt, and is a much bigger 65kWh, giving a significantly longer range.

-That performance will be more than enough for most buyers, but if you want theme park ride acceleration, there’s the hilarious Twin Motor Performance.
-This has a second electric motor driving its front wheels, giving it four-wheel drive and a stonking 422bhp.
+As well as going further than the entry-level Single Motor version, the Extended Range is even quicker, with an official 0-62mph time of 5.3 seconds.
+That performance will be more than enough for most buyers, but there's another, even quicker, EX30: the Twin Motor Performance.
+It has a second motor driving its front wheels, giving it four-wheel drive and a stonking 422bhp.

 Volvo EX30 image